koi-lang/design/Koi/LANGUAGEREFERENCE.md

 {id} = {default value}
 {id}: {type} = {default value}
 ```
-The last parameter may also have an asterisk before the ID, making that parameter into a list of the given type.
+The last parameter may also have an ellipsis after the ID, making that parameter into a list of the given type.
 The parameter will now no longer be able to accept a default value.
-The function call will now accept an endless amount of values, with the extra values being passed into the parameter with an asterisk.
+The function call will now accept an endless amount of values, with the extra values being passed into the parameter with an ellipsis.
 ```
-*{id}
+{id}...
-*{id}: {type}
+{id}...: {type}
 ```

 ## Classes